 This time I got a room at the wonderful 'Dorade' hotel on the seafront.
-Friendly and with a (by my reckoning) an excellent restaurant.
+Friendly and with (by my reckoning) an excellent restaurant.
 We were given room number nine on the top floor.
-The 'patron' smiled, handed us a chunky key fob and informed us that it is the room he was born in.
+The patron smiled, handed us a chunky key fob and informed us that we would be staying in the room he was born in.

 One and a half days passed in tracing our previous steps, swimming, walking and idly looking in the estate agent's window to see what has sold.

-Not much has changed: A few more boats bob in the newly salvaged marina (ripped up in a major storm three years ago) the 1920s concrete hotel has lost a few more bits, and someone has taken over the wasteland near the railway signal box and made a pretty garden.
+Not much has changed: A few more boats bob in the newly salvaged marina (ripped up in a major storm three years ago) the 1920s concrete hotel has lost a few more bits of its structure, and someone has taken over the wasteland near the railway signal box and made a garden.